behzadwaseem/Tic-Tac-Tron/README.md

 # 🤖 Tic-Tac-Tron

-**Tic-Tac-Tron** is a LEGO EV3 robot programmed in [RobotC](https://www.robotc.net/), designed to play an interactive game of Tic-Tac-Toe against a human opponent.
+**Tic-Tac-Tron** is a LEGO EV3 robot programmed in [RobotC](https://www.robotc.net/) (very similar to C++), designed to play an interactive game of Tic-Tac-Toe against a human opponent.
 It uses a color sensor to scan the board for moves and a stamping mechanism to physically mark its move on the game grid.
 Think you're smart?
 This bot's here to outplay you—mechanically.

 ---